crcn/tandem-old/packages/front-end/README.md

 - prohibit circular components

 UX ENHANCEMENTS:

+- style pane
+  - single input for margin, and padding (like borders)

 - warning sign if label name if overriding another
 - move component picker to quick search